 The ZLAP Risk Management function supports other functional management in the implementation of the risk and control framework across ZLAP and provides challenge as to the effectiveness of the risk controls in place.
-The Risk Management function reports on the effectiveness of the internal control framework by ZLAP-wide monitoring of the certification process and engaging with local teams when deviations occur.
+The Risk Management function reports on the effectiveness of the internal control framework by ZLAP-wide monitoring of the certification process, controls testing and engaging with local teams when gaps or inconsistencies in the control environment are identified.